filp/psdiff/README.md

 # psdiff

-This is a proof of concept project attempting to ever so slightly improve git workflows involving large PSD (Photoshop) files.

 *psdiff* uses git hooks and the lovely [psd.rb](https://github.com/layervault/psd.rb) library to automagically generate up-to-date image files from PSDs in the repository, allowing you to easily preview them and make use of github's image diff tools.

+**HEY:** You really should avoid putting PSD files in your repositories, this is just a proof of concept.

 ```bash
 filp@filp-x ~/dev/myproject